MarynaShavlak/dev-interview-hub/src/shared/lib/store/buildSlice/README.md

 ## Advantages
 - **Encapsulation**: Bundles slice creation and action binding in one function.
-- **Simplicity**: Reduces boilerplate by avoiding repetitive **_'useDispatch'_** calls in components.
+- **Simplicity**: Reduces boilerplate by avoiding repetitive `useDispatch` calls in components.
 - **Type Safety**: Maintains TypeScript type safety with correctly typed action creators and dispatch methods.
 ## Conclusion
-The **_'buildSlice'_** function serves as a powerful utility function that enhances the Redux toolkit by facilitating the creation of Redux slices with minimal boilerplate code.
+The `buildSlice` function serves as a powerful utility function that enhances the Redux toolkit by facilitating the creation of Redux slices with minimal boilerplate code.

 It leverages TypeScript generics to ensure type safety throughout the slice creation process.
-The inclusion of the **_'useActions'_** hook simplifies the integration of Redux state management(the process of dispatching actions) with React components, promoting cleaner, more maintainable code in complex applications.
+The inclusion of the `useActions` hook simplifies the integration of Redux state management(the process of dispatching actions) with React components, promoting cleaner, more maintainable code in complex applications.

-By encapsulating Redux slice creation and action binding, **_'buildSlice'_** contributes to a robust and scalable architecture for managing application states effectively.
+By encapsulating Redux slice creation and action binding, `buildSlice` contributes to a robust and scalable architecture for managing application states effectively.